cpp-tutor/learnmoderncpp-tutorial/05-arrays-pointers-and-loops.md

 ## Number and character arrays

-A C++ array can be described as a collection of entities *of the same type* and arranged *contiguously* in memory.
+A C++ array can be described as a collection of entities *of the same type* arranged *contiguously* in memory.
 C++ inherits its *built-in array* syntax from C, sometimes these are referred to as *C-style* arrays.
 Uniform initialization syntax can be used to assign the contents of an array at the point it is defined (and **only** at this point).
 This is called *aggregate initialization* using a *braced initializer* (the equals sign shown below is in fact optional):

 ```
 int numbers[] = { 1, 2, 3, 4, 5 };